-Not only does it have a colourful history but it is located perfectly for wildlife viewing – in the middle between the Grizzly river, our wild river and Johnstone Straits where the whales reside.
+Our location is situated perfectly for wildlife viewing – in the middle between the Grizzly river, our wild river and Johnstone Straits where the whales reside.
 Our lodge is accessible only by float plane or boat.
 We fly all of our guests in from Campbell River by float plane.
 It is a short (half hour) flight with some great views along the way.

 Explore the Beauty and Nature – Campbell River

 Campbell River is situated on Vancouver Island and accessible via car [ferry involved] or air [Pacific Coastal Air or Central Mountain Air].
 It is from here that you fly to our lodge.
 For guests driving to Campbell River approximate drive times are as follows.

 Nanaimo (ferry from Vancouver) – Campbell River 1.75 hrs.